zriyansh/signoz.io/blog/2023-12-01-nginx-metrics-and-logs-monitoring-with-opentelemetry.md

 kill "$(< otel-pid)"
 ```

 You should start seeing the metrics on your Signoz Cloud UI in about 30 seconds.
+You can import this [dashboard JSON](https://github.com/SigNoz/dashboards/tree/main/nginx) into your SigNoz environment to start monitoring your Nginx instance quickly.

 ## Monitoring with Signoz Dashboard